MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_DEMO.md

         <span>
 ```

-4. Place the cursor at the end of the located code, press Enter, and then type the following code:
+3. Place the cursor at the end of the located code, press Enter, and then type the following code:
 ```cs
     @Html.ActionLink("Employees", "Index", "Person")
 ```

-5. In the **HTMLHelpersExample - Microsoft Visual Studio** window, in **Solution Explorer**, expand **Controllers**, click **PersonController.cs**.
+4. In the **HTMLHelpersExample - Microsoft Visual Studio** window, in **Solution Explorer**, expand **Controllers**, and then click **PersonController.cs**.

-6. In the **PersonController.cs** code window, locate the following code:
+5. In the **PersonController.cs** code window, locate the following code:
 ```cs
     public IActionResult Index()
     {
 ```

-7. Place the cursor at the end of the located code, press Enter, and then type the following code:
+6. Place the cursor at the end of the located code, press Enter, and then type the following code:
 ```cs
     ViewBag.PersonNames = new string[] { "Michael", "Sarah", "Logan", "Elena", "Nathan" };
 ```

-8. In the **HTMLHelpersExample - Microsoft Visual Studio** window, in **Solution Explorer**, under **Views**, expand **Person**, click **Index.cshtml**.
+7. In the **HTMLHelpersExample - Microsoft Visual Studio** window, in **Solution Explorer**, under **Views**, expand **Person**, and then click **Index.cshtml**.

-9. In the **Index.cshtml** code window, locate the following code:
+8. In the **Index.cshtml** code window, locate the following code:
 ```cs
     <p>Please select an employee from the list:</p>
 ```

-10. Place the cursor at the end of the located code, press Enter, and then type the following code:
+9. Place the cursor at the end of the located code, press Enter, and then type the following code:
 ```cs
     @foreach (string currentName in ViewBag.PersonNames)
     {